 One of the main purposes of living off the grid is that you don’t depend on utility distributors to provide water, electricity, heat and any other resources.
 But truly living this way requires building a homestead that has alternative means of resource production.
 For instance, digging a well or gathering rainwater and purifying it are common methods for creating a water supply.

-You’ll also need to incorporate an alternative energy production system such as solar panels for electricity and a wood burning stove for heat.
+You’ll also need to incorporate an alternative energy production system such as solar panel installation for electricity and a wood burning stove for heat.
 And to make sure you’re getting the most out these alternative sources, you’ll need to design a highly energy-efficient home.

 Learn How To Cultivate Your Own Food